TommyJackson85/interactive-calculator/README.md

 - The description input - allows options description for next saved data.

 - The save calcultion button - allows the user to save multiple calculation progess.
 Saves the main calculator settings,  reates an item/box for display.
 Item is added to list, in which each shows the description, next input / answer, and built calculation values.
 The newest saved item fades from blue to green high lighting its added to the list.
 Eash has a 'load' and 'delete' button.
 Returns the 'save-status' heading as "Calculation data saved below!" and 'calculator-status' heading as "Calculator data saved to Calculator Backup!".
-Green border is added to the calculator and its display.
+Green border is added to the displayed calculation list.
 Only 10 items can be save.
 If it has exceeded its limit, the 'warning-status' heading is returned as "Can not save!
 Calculations List has exceeded it's data limit!" and a red border is added to both the calculation description input and 'save calculation' button.

 - delete button on each item - Removes item from the saved calculations list, fading it out and then redisplaying the list after showing its removal.
 Returns the 'Warning-Status' as "Calculation data deleted!".